pj4533/OpenPics/README.md

 Popular images (recently favorited) are stored using a flexible backend based on the OPBackend class.
 The current implementation uses a simple Ruby Sinatra app running on Heroku with a PostgresSQL store.
 Keeping in the spirit of this being an Open Source project, you can add your own backend using any system that conforms to the OPBackend base class.
 Similar to OPProvider and OPActivities, there is an OPBackendTokens.h file in the .gitignore, to hold private tokens for backend services.

+## Future

+I have stopped and started on this project several times over the past few years.
+The bulk of the code was written during iOS6 timeframe.
+I have a swift port I toy with [here](https://github.com/pj4533/OpenPicsSwift), but as the blogposts show, I haven't got far.
+Ideally a future version of OpenPics would:

+* Simplify everything, especially any code for displaying images.
+Find 3rd party code for that & only focus on the specifics of getting the images.
+* Rewrite in swift

 ## Contact

 PJ Gray